openshift/training/beta-2-setup.md

     osc get builds
     NAME                                   TYPE                STATUS  POD
     a1aa7e35-ad82-11e4-8f5f-525400b33d1d   STI                 Pending build-a1aa7e35-ad82-11e4-8f5f-525400b33d1d

+Almost immediately, the web console would've updated the *Overview* tab for the *Sinatra* project to say:

+    A build of simple-openshift-sinatra-sti is pending.
+A new deployment will be created automatically once the build completes.

 Let's go ahead and start "tailing" the build log (substitute the proper UUID for your environment):